AriaSalvatrice/AriaModules/README.md

 **By sending me pull requests, you assign their copyright to me, allowing me, in perpetuity, to license your contributions however I see fit**.
 Right now, that means a mix of GPL-3.0-only and WTFPL, but I reserve the right to relicense it or re-use code in proprietary projects in the future.
 This is a personal project where I don't expect external contributions to be any more complex than small-scale bugfixes and feature additions, so I think that's reasonable.
 If you think that's unreasonable, don't contribute.
-You will be asked to acknowledge this policy the first time you send me a pull request.
+You will be asked to acknowledge this policy the first time you send me a non-trivial pull request.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.